From Toronto to Montreal through the major national parks

 Mont-Tremblant National Park Mont-Tremblant's vast national park is located north of the city.
 The landscape is incredible.
 You can go on a forest hike and navigate the lakes by canoe.

-• Day 10 Lac Taureau / Lac Saint Jean
+• Day 10 Lake Taureau / St Jean Lake

-Lac Taureau / Lac Saint Jean Lac St-Jean is the perfect place for a cruise, swimming, sailing, fishing...
-It is your turn to discover its major attractions such as the well-known Zoo sauvage in St-Félicien, and the splendid historic village of Val-Jalbert.
+Lake Taureau / St Jean Lake St-Jean lake is the perfect place for swimming, sailing, fishing or taking a cruise ...
+It is your turn to discover its major attractions such as the well-known St-Félicien's Wildlife Zoo and the splendid historic village of Val-Jalbert.

-• Day 12 Lac Saint Jean / Saguenay
+• Day 12 St Jean Lake / Saguenay

-Lac Saint Jean / Saguenay Saguenay is located at the gateway to the imposing Saguenay Fjord, under the omnipresent eye of the Mount Valin massif.
+St Jean Lake / Saguenay Saguenay is located at the gateway to the impressive Saguenay Fjord, under the omnipresent eye of the Mount Valin massif.
 It has no less than three national parks.

 • Day 13 Saguenay